Criminal transmission of HIV: New Zealand

 New Zealand's first case for criminal HIV transmission occurred in 1993, when Peter Mwai, a Kenyan visiting New Zealand on a tourist visa, was sentenced to seven years in prison for infecting at least two women with HIV through unprotected sexual intercourse.
 Mwai came to New Zealand police attention after a woman reported she had contracted HIV after sleeping with him.
 Multiple women came forward saying they had unprotected sex with Mwai who had not told them he had HIV.
 At least two of the women tested positive for HIV.
 Peter Mwai was charged under existing laws, for causing 'grievous body harm' and 'reckless endangerment'.

 On 6 October 2005 a New Zealand District Court ruled that HIV-positive people need not tell sexual partners about their status so long as safe sex is practiced.
 In the case being ruled on, the man had used a condom during intercourse but not during oral sex.
 His partner had not been infected.
 The same man was convicted of criminal nuisance earlier for having unprotected sex with another partner without revealing his HIV status.

 In May 2009, a 40-year-old bisexual man from Auckland was thought to have infected at least five younger gay men between 2008 and 2009.
 One of the infected men had laid a formal complaint to the New Zealand police, sex venues shut their doors to what was called a 'HIV predator' and police arrested the 40-year-old man on 28 May 2009.
 On 16 June 2009 the court heard that two more people had come forward with complaints bringing the total to six.
 The eight charges included that he "with reckless disregard for the safety of others caused – or attempted to cause – grievous bodily harm to five males aged 17, 20, 24, 26, and 31, plus a female aged 19."
 He faced charges of "willfully and without justification or excuse causing in a male aged 20 and a female aged 19 a disease, namely HIV."
 The trial set for 2010 did not proceed as Glenn Mills, accused of knowingly exposing fourteen young people to HIV, was found dead in his Mt Eden remand prison cell on 30 November 2009 after having made two unsuccessful applications to be released on bail in prior weeks.

 Netherlands

 Three HIV-positive men, Peter Mulder, Hans Jurgens and Wim Dekker, were jailed in 2008 on charges of attempting to inflict grievous bodily harm after drugging and raping 14 men, some of whom they injected with their own HIV-infected blood.
 Twelve of the victims were HIV-positive or suffering from AIDS at the time of the trial.

 Poland

 In Poland under Art.
-161 of the Criminal Code, persons who knowingly risk infecting others with HIV are liable to be jailed up to 3 years.
+161 of the Criminal Code, persons who knowingly risk infecting others with HIV are liable to be jailed from 3 months to 5 years.
+With multiple victims the sentence can be as long as 10 years.